tensorflow/minigo/cc/README.md

    the CPU.
    Compile by passing `--define=lite=1` to `bazel build`.
    Use by passing `--engine=lite` when you run your compiled binary.
  - **tpu**: perform inference on a Cloud TPU.
-Your code must be compiled and run on a Cloud TPU-equipped VM for this to work.
+Your code must run on a Cloud TPU-equipped VM for this to work.
    Compile by passing `--define=tpu=1` to `bazel build`.
    Use by passing `--engine=tpu` when you run your compiled binary.
  - **trt**: uses NVIDIA TensorRT.